-1.1 This document outlines the methodology and model employed to undertake the Settlement Hierarchy Study for Calderdale.
+- 1.1 This document outlines the methodology and model employed to undertake the Settlement Hierarchy Study for Calderdale.
 Outputs from the model, and the resulting recommended settlement hierarchy are contained in a separate document 'Settlement Hierarchy Results'.
 This has been done so that the results can be updated regularly without having to re-publish the methodology and model for each update.
-In addition, readers who are interested only in the results and outputs are not faced with the technical details and background contained within this report.
+In addition, readers who are interested only in the results and outputs are not faced with the technical details and background contained within this report. - 1.2 This methodology document has been updated as part of the overall 2013 Settlement Hierarchy update to reflect the changes in the national and regional policy context that have occurred in the period since 2009.